Battle of Flodden: Engagement

 At about 4 pm on Friday in wet and windy weather, James began the battle with an artillery duel, but his big guns did not perform as well as he had hoped.
 Contemporary accounts put this down to the difficulty for the Scots of shooting downhill, but another factor must have been that their guns had been poorly sited instead of being carefully emplaced, which was usually required for such heavy weapons, further slowing their ponderous rate of fire.
 This may explain English claims that the Scottish guns were destroyed by return fire, when in fact they were captured undamaged after the battle.
 The apparent silence of the Scottish artillery allowed the light English guns to turn a rapid fire on the massed ranks of infantry, although the effectiveness of this bombardment is difficult to assess.

-The next phase started when Home and Huntley's battle on the Scottish left advanced downhill towards the opposite troops commanded by Edmund Howard.
+The next phase started when Home and Huntly's battle on the Scottish left advanced downhill towards the opposite troops commanded by Edmund Howard.
 They advanced, according to the English, "in good order, after the Alamayns [i.e. German] manner, without speaking a word".
-The Scots had placed their most heavily armoured men in the front rank, so that the English archers had little impact.
+The Scots had placed their most heavily armoured men in the front rank so that the English archers had little impact.
 The outnumbered English battle was forced back and elements of it began to run off.
 Surrey saved his son from disaster by ordering the intervention of Dacre's light horsemen, who were able to approach unobserved in the dead ground that had been exploited earlier by the vanguard.
 The eventual result was a stalemate in which both sides stood off from each other and played no further part in the battle.
-According to later accounts, when Huntley suggested that they rejoin the fighting, Home replied: "the man does well this day who saves himself: we fought those who were opposed to us and beat them; let our other companies do the same!".
+According to later accounts, when Huntly suggested that they rejoin the fighting, Home replied: "the man does well this day who saves himself: we fought those who were opposed to us and beat them; let our other companies do the same!".

-In the meantime, James had observed Home and Huntley's initial success and ordered the advance of the next battle in line, commanded by Errol, Crawford and Montrose.
+In the meantime, James had observed Home and Huntly's initial success and ordered the advance of the next battle in line, commanded by Errol, Crawford and Montrose.
 At the foot of Branxton Hill, they encountered an unforeseen obstacle, an area of marshy ground, identified by modern hydrologists as a groundwater seepage zone, made worse by days of heavy rain.
 As they struggled to cross the waterlogged ground, the Scots lost the cohesion and momentum on which pike formations depended for success.
 Once the line was disrupted, the long pikes became an unwieldy encumbrance, and the Scots began to drop them "so that it seemed as if a wood were falling down" according to a later English poem.
 Reaching for their side-arms of swords and axes, they found themselves outreached by the English bills in the close-quarter fighting that developed.